saurabh-mish/terraform-provider-concourse/README.md

   `rm -rf .terraform .terraform.lock.hcl terraform.tfstate terraform.tfstate.backup`

-+ The `data` block in `read-tag.tf` is used to retrieve existing resources.
-Two such IDs are predefined for demo
++ The `data` block is used to retrieve existing resources.

-+ The `resource` block in the `attr-tag.tf` is used to create, update, and delete attribute tags.
++ The `resource` block is used to create, update, and delete attribute tags.

-## Terraform
+## Operations

-+ Initialize Terraform
++ Initialize

   `terraform init`